Let us set the record straight

 TNC wants to preserve the traditional Hudson Avenue entrance, parking lot, and the outdoor Pavilion.
 A new entrance along East Clinton will provide a second entry point so the 400 acre preserve can be more easily accessed.

-- The new building would “increase the risk of flooding prime residential areas”.
-FALSE
+The opposition states a new building would “increase the risk of flooding prime residential areas”.

-- The proposed project would involve costly road-widening that “would likely be a future burden on Tenafly Taxpayers”.
-FALSE
+The opposition states a new building would involve costly road-widening that “would likely be a future burden on Tenafly Taxpayers”.

 East Clinton Avenue is a County road, not a local road maintained by the Borough of Tenafly.

-- The “lavish $7 million event center is a super-sized 12,450 square foot structure” that is excessive.
-FALSE
+The opposition claims the new building as a “lavish $7 million event center is a super-sized 12,450 square foot structure” that is excessive.

 The proposed center has the same square footage dedicated to administrative functions as TNC’s current center, but greatly expands space necessary to meet current accessibility requirements, program, education and exhibit needs determined over an eight year design and function review.
 The actual interior space is 7,950 square feet, with a large covered deck so that outdoor programs do not have to be cancelled in the event of inclement weather.
 The one-story building will be discrete and tucked into the woods.
 Funds are being privately raised and construction will not commence until donations are secured to cover building and maintenance of the proposed new facility.

-- The opposition states that any building on this land would be a breach of faith with the people who raised the original money.
-FALSE
+The opposition states that any building on this land would be a breach of faith with the people who raised the original money.

 The Green Acres Program of the New Jersey Department of Environmental Protection has endorsed TNC’s relocation to East Clinton.
 In fact, NJ Green Acres has confirmed that an interpretive center on East Clinton is consistent with NJ Green Acres mission to protect open space and with the acquisition of the Lost Brook Preserve in 1975 to prevent the widespread development of hundreds of acres on Tenafly’s Eastern border.
 TNC’s proposal has been unanimously supported by all relevant Tenafly government bodies, and major local and state environmental organizations, including original funders: The Kaplen JCC on the Palisades, Palisades Interstate Park Commission, The Nature Conservancy, New Jersey Audubon and Sierra Club of New Jersey.

-- The opposition claims the new building is a violation of the stewardship obligations under TNCA’s lease.
-FALSE
+The oppostition claims the new building is a violation of the stewardship obligations under TNCA's lease.

 After multiple public hearings and extensive debate, The Tenafly Council on September 10, 2013 unanimously approved an amended lease which provides that “The Mayor and Council of the Borough have determined that the maintenance and care of the Lost Brook Preserve and development of an Education Center on a portion of the land of The Lost Brook Preserve under the terms of this Lease will be of substantial benefit to the Tenafly community and to the public at large.”

-- The opposition states that their plan “would be eminently feasible, less environmentally harmful, and less costly than the TNCA plan”.
-FALSE
+The opposition claims that their plan “would be eminently feasible, less environmentally harmful, and less costly than the TNCA plan”.

 The opposition “plan” is a one page schematic drawing of two proposed alternate sites for a new building at the top of Hudson Avenue with approximate location of existing structures and topographic features.
 TNC’s team of independent professionals (architects, civil engineers, surveyors and environmental consultants) carefully evaluated the opposition’s proposed sites.
 The experts ensured a valid comparison by assuming a building with the same square footage and number of parking spaces, and universal access throughout the site with a grade less than 5%.